OndrejZobal/runk/README.md

 # What works
 The interpreter is not yet fully implemented, but some things already work.
 You can have a look at my [test file](examples/test.runk) everything in this file should always work and the interpreter should exit with 0.

-Here is an example of fuconacci sequence in runk.
+Here is an example of fibonacci sequence in runk.

 ``` runk
 Int max: 1000